 Open Day Activities & Subject Talks

-The sessions below are a great opportunity to see what it's like to be a student here at Wrexham Glyndwr and also a chance for you to ask questions about our courses.
+The subject talks and activities are a great opportunity to see what it's like to be a student here at Wrexham Glyndwr and also a chance for you to ask questions about our courses.

 Centre for the Creative Industries, 10am-1.30pm

 Come and visit our Centre for Creative Industries for a tour of our building and its excellent modern facilities.
 Explore our showreels, studios and speak to our staff to find out more about how our courses explore current and emerging technologies relating to creative media production, and about the live projects we offer that make our graduates highly desirable in the world of work in creative media technology.
 Drop into Calon FM, our on-site community radio station, before watching our facilities in action and having the opportunity to get hands-on.
 Experience our TV studios, live feeds and post-production room and check out what skills you can learn on our courses.